Team

 Many of the Phase 1 team are shareholders and highly motivated in providing ongoing services and transfer of expertise.
 This captures all the experience and know-how that has cumulated from the technology development and both Ocean and GULL UAV seaplane programmes to date.

 The Phase 1 team has been augmented for Phase 2 with the core competencies across aircraft and business development professions, through development, manufacture, certification and marketing.
 These include a former PWC partner, lead Augusta-Westland manufacturing expert and Brown & Root project manager, who will detail plans for commercialisation in Phase 3.
-Hamble Aerostructures (formerly GE Aerostructures) will be central in development of the airframe and its manufacturing process.
+Flying-S Inc. is ready to complete the first demonstrator aircraft.
+Hamble Aerostructures (formerly GE Aerostructures) will be central in development of the production airframes and manufacturing processes.

 Building marketing capability, Ocean is starting work with a long-standing investor with a background in marketing across luxury automotive, aviation and marine sectors.
 A team that designs for McLaren Special Projects and prepares marketing material for McLaren sports cars brings cutting edge promotion technology to the business.

-Development and detail aircraft requirements are guided by Vancouver-based Harbour Air, the largest seaplane operator in North America which has declared its intent to replace most if its fleet with Ocean seaplanes.
+Development and detail aircraft requirements have been guided by Vancouver-based Harbour Air, the largest seaplane operator in North America, which has declared its intent to replace most if its fleet with Ocean seaplanes.
 Bringing tropical operating experience, further input comes from the former MD of Trans Maldivian Airways, which is the largest seaplane operator in the world, who also anticipates becoming an Ocean seaplane user for new business.

 Recruitment